CZhouLab/BAMBI/README.md

 •       	edgeR
 •       	limma
 •       	impute
-•       	GenomicFeatures (if you need to use customize annotation GTF file)
+•       	GenomicFeatures (if you need to use customized annotation GTF file)

-•       Softwares required for RNA-seq data preprocessing
+•       Software required for RNA-seq data preprocessing
 •       htseq (>=0.6.1)
 •       pysam (>=0.8.4)
 •       hisat2 (>=2.0.5)